CuthbertLi/Semantic-parsing-logic/README.md

 ## Structure of the project directory:
 	- FLO-parsing is to implement semantic parsing using Rust (just a try, no guarantee to finish)
 	- FLO-generate is to implement translation from natural language to first-order logic using python.
 We can run "./demo.sh" to see the result in PDF
+	- FCFG is to implement translation from natural language to first-order logic using python.
+We can run "./demo.sh" to see the result in PDF